solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   [innodb_buffer_pool_size] indicates the size of the buffer pool, a cache for tables and indexes

-    > For this parameter, consult the [Microsoft documentation][74], as
+    > For this parameter, consult the [Microsoft documentation][71], as
     > database compute tier affects the parameter value range

 -   [innodb_file_per_table] affects where table and index data are stored

-Azure Database for MySQL Single Server includes support for the three server parameters listed above.
-For a comprehensive list of Single Server's supported parameters, consult the [Microsoft documentation.][73]

 ### Tools to Set Server Parameters

-Standard Azure management tools, like the Azure Portal, Azure CLI, and Azure PowerShell, allow for configuring Azure Database for MySQL server parameters.
+Standard Azure management tools, like the Azure portal, Azure CLI, and Azure PowerShell, allow for configuring server parameters.

-#### Flexible Server Articles

--   [Azure Portal][75]
--   [Azure CLI][76]

-#### Single Server Articles

--   [Azure Portal][77]
--   [Azure CLI][78]
+-   [Azure portal][73]
--   [Azure
+-   [Azure CLI][74]
-    PowerShell][Configure server parameters in Azure Database for MySQL using PowerShell]

 ### Server Parameters Best Practices